michaelsauter/crane/README.md

 ## Overview
 Crane is a tool to orchestrate Docker containers.
 It works by reading in some configuration (JSON or YAML) which describes how to obtain images and how to run containers.
-This simplifies setting up a development environment a lot as you don't have to bring up every container manually, remembering all the arguments you need to pass.
-By storing the configuration next to the data and the app(s) in a repository, you can easily share the whole environment.
+Crane is ideally suited for setting up a development environment or continuous integration.

 ## Installation